Find Grad Schools

 100% Women

 Loma Linda University is the 4th most popular school in the nation for students seeking a doctor's degree in nutrition.
-The average in-state tuition for full-time undergraduates is $24,000 per year, while in-state graduate students, on average, pay $29,000 per year.
+The average in-state tuition for full-time undergraduates is $33,552 per year, while in-state graduate students, on average, pay $28,000 per year.
 During the most recent year for which we have data, 3 people received their doctor's degree in nutrition from Loma Linda University.
-Data shows that Loma Linda University graduates that hold this degree go on to make a median salary of $56,978.

 3 Yearly Graduations

 Florida International University comes in at #4 on our list of the most popular colleges offering doctor's degrees in nutrition.
+Roughly 58,800 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,721 per year, while in-state graduate students, on average, pay $9,119 per year.
 During the most recent year for which we have data, 3 people received their doctor's degree in nutrition from FIU.
-Around 67% of these students were from an underrepresented racial-ethnic group, and 100% were women.
-Those who complete their doctor's degree in nutrition at Florida International University make a median salary of 56,978.
+Around 67% of these students were from an underrepresented racial-ethnic group, and 67% were women.

 Below are some popular majors that are similar to nutrition that offer doctor’s degrees.